stride3d/stride-docs/en/manual/files-and-folders/project-packages/package-properties.md

 | RootAssets | List of root assets (assets that will always be included with the build). |
 | AssetAssemblies | A list of paths to external assemblies (`.dll` files) containing custom assets. |

-## Example

-Here is an example `.sdpkg` file for the library "MyGame.Game" that has two asset folders "Assets" and "Effects" and a single resource folder "Resources".
+Here is an example `.sdpkg` file for the project package "MyGame.Game" that has two asset folders "Assets" and "Effects" and a single resource folder "Resources".

 ```yaml
 !Package